Liefland/idle_champions_redeemer/README.md

 You can the run it like so:
 - `icredeem setup` to generate a config file.
-- `icredeem` use the default strategy based on the config, this will defalut to getting redeemable codes from the API
+- `icredeem` use the default strategy based on the config, this will default to getting redeemable codes from the API
 - `icredeem --codes="NEWA-CCOU-NTNE-WME!"` to redeem a code.
 - `icredeem --prefer-remote` if the configured strategy is local, this will use the remote strategy for this call.